Call for Papers

 Submissions should be made through the AI4BPM submission page by selecting the option "7th International Workshop on Artificial Intelligence for Business Process Management".

-Workshop abstract and papers submission deadline: June 10, 2023 AoE
+Workshop abstract submission deadline: May 30, 2024 AoE

 Workshop paper submission deadline: June 7, 2024 AoE